MicrosoftDocs/m365copilot-docs/docs/faq.md

 author: girliemac
 ms.author: timura
 ms.topic: best-practice
-ms.date: 08/26/2024
+ms.date: 08/27/2024
 ---

 # Frequently asked questions for Microsoft Copilot extensibility and beyond

 This section provides answers to the frequently asked questions (FAQs) about Microsoft 365 Copilot extensibility and related topics.

-## Pro-code vs. Copilot Studio questions

-Building a Copilot extension with Teams Toolkit for pro-coders and Copilot Studio for low-coders offers different approaches and tools for developers.
-Some of the unique technology and terminology may confuse you, so here are some questions and answers:
+## "What is the difference between A and B" questions

+#### What is the difference between declarative copilots and custom engine copilots?

+**Declarative copilots**: also commonly known as Copilot extensions in the end-user Copilot experience, are essentially a collection of Custom Knowledge (via instructions and grounding data), and Custom Skills (including Actions, Triggers and Workflows) on top of Microsoft 365 Copilot orchestrator and foundation models powering an *immersive* conversational experience.
+These copilots can be integrated within Microsoft 365 and can utilize Copilot connectors to light up advanced functionality.
+Declarative copilots can be packaged along with other features such as an API plugin and various Teams and Microsoft 365 app features.

+**Custom engine copilots**: are developed using custom foundation models and orchestrators and can be tailored to specific enterprise needs.
+These include copilots built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine copilots currently work as standalone, Teams apps and, in the future, as *immersive* Copilot extension experiences.

+No sure which one to build?
+[Your extensibility options for Microsoft 365 Copilot](decision-guide.md) article may help you.

-#### What is the difference between plugins and actions?
+#### What is the difference between Actions and plugins?

+In general, *Actions* are the functionality that provide skills to Copilot via Copilot extensions.
+Developers can build Actions from Copilot connectors (plugins and Power Platform connectors), conversational, prompt or flow.
+With Actions developers can light up Copilot extensions that work *in context* of Microsoft 365 Copilot or they can also be used to provide skills to Copilot extensions that work in immersive experiences, such as declarative copilots.

-While the terms "actions" and "plugins" in Copilot Studio are often used interchangeably, they have distinct meanings.
-Generally, an action refers to a single API call from a plugin (*e.g.*, "Close ticket #1234"), whereas a plugin encompasses a collection of functions (*e.g.*, close, create, resolve, etc.).
+While the terms "actions" and "plugins" might be used interchangeably, however, technically an Action refers to a single API call from a plugin (*e.g.*, "Close ticket #1234"), whereas a plugin encompasses a collection of functions (*e.g.*, close, create, resolve, etc.).

 #### What is the equivalent of API-based plugins in Copilot Studio?

 The orchestrator and connector mechanisms in Copilot Studio differ from API-based plugins.
 To connect an API with Copilot Studio, you need to create a custom connector that uses OpenAPI V2 swagger and add an AI description.
 This approach allows you to integrate various APIs seamlessly and apply the AI capabilities of Copilot Studio for enhanced functionality.

-#### What are the differences between Power Graph connectors and Power Platform connectors?
+#### What are the differences between Graph connectors and Power Platform connectors?

 **Power Graph connectors** enable bringing additional information periodically to the Microsoft Graph making it discoverable across various Microsoft 365 experiences including Copilot for Microsoft 365.
 The connection is synchronous to data-providing services, replicating data into Microsoft 365 for use in Copilot and other scenarios.